Detective constable recruitment process (DHEP route)

 If you require adjustments, these will be reviewed and signed off in conjunction with the College of Policing guidelines.

-Following successful completion of the online assessment centre and recruitment checks, you will be offered a place on the PCDA course.
+Following successful completion of the online assessment centre, interview, and recruitment checks, you will be offered a place on the DHEP course.

 Stage 3 – Familiarisation event

-Once you have been successful at application stage, we will invite you to register with the College of Policing to complete the national sift.
+Once you have been successful at the application stage, we will invite you to register with the College of Policing to complete the national sift.

 Successful candidates will then be invited to attend a Familiarisation Event.
-The purpose of this compulsory event is to provide you with further information on the DHEP programme and the process of becoming a Detective Constable.
+The purpose of this compulsory event is to provide you with further information on:

 Stage 4 – Assessment